 A complete listing of endowed funds can be found in the annual treasurer's report.

-Gifts, and pledges, also can be made in support of buildings and plant.
+Gifts and pledges can be made in support of buildings.

 These capital gifts usually are made for a specific purpose (e.g. to assist with the renovation of dorms, the athletic facility, classrooms and faculty offices, and function-specific buildings such as the music building, or the science center).
 However, capital gifts also can be unrestricted, enabling the college to direct the funds for the greatest need.

-There is no minimum gift amount required to support facilities, unless a donor is interested in a specific naming opportunity (see section on Named Giving Opportunities).
+There is no minimum gift amount required to support facilities, unless a donor is interested in a specific naming opportunity.

 The College welcomes gifts of tangible property, such as art work, rare books, or musical instruments.
 So as to meet Amherst's mission and need, all of these gifts must first be accepted by the College.
 Once accepted, a Deed of Gift is prepared so as to officially transfer title of the property to Amherst.
 For more detail, please contact the appropriate College department, or the Director of Leadership Giving.